Kurt Chew-Een Lee

 Kurt Chew-Een Lee (Lǚ Chāorán (呂超然) (January 21, 1926 – March 3, 2014) was the first Asian American to be commissioned as a regular officer in the United States Marine Corps.
-Lee earned the Navy Cross under fire in Korea in September 1950, serving in the 1st Battalion 7th Marines.
+Lee earned the Navy Cross under fire in Korea in November 1950, serving in the 1st Battalion 7th Marines.

 Lee and his younger brothers Chew-Mon Lee (呂超民) and Chew-Fan Lee all earned bravery medals in the Korean War.

 Early life

 Chew-Een Lee was born in 1926 in San Francisco and grew up in Sacramento, California.
-Lee's father was M. Young Lee, born in Guangzhou (Canton), emigrating in the 1920s to the Territory of Hawaii and then California.
+Lee's father was M. Young Lee, a native of Guangzhou (Canton) who first emigrated to the Territory of Hawaii in the 1920s and then California.
 Once established in America, M. Young Lee traveled to China to honor an arranged marriage.
-He brought his bride to California and worked as a distributor of farm produce to hotels and restaurants.
+He then brought his bride to California and worked as a distributor of farm produce to hotels and restaurants.
 According to another source, both Lee and his father were born in Hawaii.
 Lee's brother Chew-Fan Lee was born in 1927 in Sacramento.
 In 1928, a third son was born to the family: Chew-Mon Lee.
 The Lee family included three daughters: Faustina, Betty and Juliet.

 Military career

 World War II

 At the time of the Attack on Pearl Harbor, Chew-Een Lee was a high school student going by the nickname "Kurt", associated with the Junior Reserve Officers' Training Corps (Junior ROTC).
 In 1944 when he was an 18-year-old student of mining engineering, Lee joined the U.S. Marine Corps (USMC).
 Small for a recruit, Lee was about 5 ft 6 in tall, and around 130 lb, but he was wiry and muscular.
-At the Marine Corps Recruit Depot San Diego, Lee was assigned the task of learning the Japanese language.
+At Marine Corps Recruit Depot San Diego, Lee was assigned the task of learning the Japanese language.
 At graduation, he was retained as the language class instructor, a decision that disappointed Lee because he wanted to ship out and fight in the war.
 He earned the rank of sergeant and had just been accepted to officer training class when World War II ended.

 From October 1945 to April 1946, Lee was enrolled in The Basic School, newly reactivated for USMC officer training.
 Second Lieutenant Lee graduated to become the first non-white officer and the first Asian-American officer in the Marine Corps.
 He deployed to Guam and China to interrogate Japanese prisoners of war.